 Macadamia-crusted fish is something I tend to order in a restaurant – what’s to prevent me from making it at home?
 The answer is…nothing at all.
 It’s just one of those meals I love and then promptly forget about. 😂

 This topping to this coconut macadamia crusted salmon is thick, crunchy, and so good!
 Equal parts roughly ground macadamia nuts and ground unsweetened coconut flakes are joined with panko breadcrumbs and a bit of melted coconut oil to form the crust mixture.

 After the salmon bakes for a few minutes, you’ll brush the fillets with oil, press this mixture over top, squeeze some fresh lemon juice over top of each fillet, and bake until done.
 Adding the topping to the salmon after 5-6 minutes of baking helps prevent it from becoming too crisp before the salmon has finished cooking.

 While you usually see some sort of nut topping on white fish, we’re big salmon fans here so that’s what I went with.
 The ones I got were about half a pound each, but you can certainly buy smaller/larger fillets as long as they’re about the same thickness so they cook evenly.

-Also I recommend using the unsweetened coconut flakes vs. the sweetened, “snowflake” coconut.
-The unsweetened flakes are drier and (obvs) not sweet.
+- Use unsweetened coconut flakes instead of the sweetened, “snowflake” coconut.
+The unsweetened flakes are drier and (obviously) not sweet.
 Once given a quick whiz or two in the food processor they’ll be the perfect size to blend into the topping and provide a hint of coconut flavor without any unnecessary sweetness.
-If you’ve never cooked with them before, I found these alongside the other coconut flakes and chocolate chips in the baking aisle of my regular grocery store.

 - 2 salmon fillets, about half a pound each